ToJans/retrohackathon/README.md

 - get a small overview of the prerequisites for this hackathon.
 - learn to implement a simple ball bouncing around the screen.
 - move a player around using the keys.
-- detect intersections between objects
+- detect intersections between objects.
 - pair with other people to write small retro-games.
 - give or get advice from other Haskellers.
 - and, if all goes well, play your own game!